 Benjamin Manning was ill at the time, but his son William was one of those who nominated Lord Lymington (Liberal) while Col Hibbert was one of those who nominated Sir Robert Carden (Conservative.)

 Hector in 1881

 Benjamin Manning threatens his milkman with a cleaver.
 This letter from November 1868 may have been before they moved to Pilton, but is just the kind of story the Aunts are likely to have enjoyed.
 Click to read.(newspaper cutting from the British Newspaper Archive)

-Aunt Augusta surely must have visited the Manning Butcher's shop in the High Shop!
+In her searches for poultry or choice cuts of pork Aunt Augusta surely must have visited the Manning Butcher's shop in the High Street!

-One thing we can be sure of is that the Aunts would know about him, because Ethel wrote that their outside interests lay in politics and the gossip of Pilton.
+One thing we can be sure of is that the Aunts would know about him, because, as Ethel said, their outside interests lay in politics and the gossip of Pilton.

-It also seems quite possible that they would have met and conversed with him and his sons, perhaps even on a regular basis, as Ethel's remarks make it clear that they were not too grand to do their own shopping.
+As well as seeing him at Church, and probably coming across him in his role as an auctioneer, it is also possible that they would have met and conversed with him and his sons, perhaps even on a regular basis, as Ethel's remarks make it clear that they were not too grand to do their own shopping.
 Aunt Augusta would also have passed the Manning and Sons Butchers shop in the High Street on the way to the Evening Service that she attended on Sundays at St. Peter's Church.
 She may even have walked down Joy Street on her way, passing the Bodega.